-This plan commenced on XXXX 2022.
+This plan commenced on 20 February 2023.
 It applies to development applications or applications for a complying development certificate made on or after the date this plan commenced.

-It does not apply to development applications or applications for a complying development certificate made before the date this plan commenced.
-Instead, such applications will be determined against the relevant contribution plan that applied at the date of lodgement.
+It does not apply to development applications or applications for a complying development certificate submitted before the date this plan commenced.
+Instead, such applications will be determined against the relevant contribution plan that applied at the date of lodgement until 30 June 2023, after that time this Plan prevails.

-All applications to modify a consent under section 4.55 of the EP&A Act will be determined against the same contribution plan that was applied to the original consent.
+All applications to modify a consent under section 4.55 of the EP&A Act will be determined against the same contribution plan that was applied to the original consent until 30 June 2023, after that time this Plan prevails.20